jcocozza/vsps/README.md

 This allows you to easily store other information with your account.
 For example, you can add security questions, credit card information, and others.

-Just be sure to keep to proper yaml format if you opt to edit it directly.
+Just be sure to keep to proper al format if you opt to edit it directly.
 Things will break with improper formats/unexpected layouts.

-vsps does not support any special nesting in the yaml file.
+vsps does not support any special nesting in the al file.

 ## Build
 You can build the CLI tool with `go build` from the main directory.